Corynebacterium pseudotuberculosis: History, epidemiology, and zoonotic risk

-Distribution of C. pseudotuberculosis is mostly traced by examining prevalence of caseous lymphadenitis, the bacterium's main pathological disease.
-Infection of domesticated sheep and goats has been found across the globe.
-Although few recent studies have been conducted into its prevalence, data from slaughterhouses in Australia in the late 1980s suggested that C. pseudotuberculosis was affecting 50–60% of sheep.
 Development of a vaccine was completed in 1983, and it was added to the recommended clostridial vaccines for sheep.
 The national average of prevalence in Australia was 5.2% in 2009, although this varies by region.
-Prevalence in Canadian sheep, mainly based on numbers from Alberta and Quebec abattoirs, has been reported between 8 and 36%.
-C. pseudotuberculosis also causes disease in horses, and should be considered prevalent in areas where cases of "pigeon fever" and "ulcerative lymphadenitis" have been recorded.
+C. pseudotuberculosis also causes disease in horses, and it should be considered prevalent in areas where cases of "pigeon fever" and "ulcerative lymphadenitis" have been recorded.

-This disease is spread between infected animals by vectors and through contamination of the environment with exudate from abscesses.
-Major bacterial spread occurs when superficial abscesses are broken open and release discharge that is then contacted by other animals during grooming, or contaminates feed, water, and bedding that other animals consume.
-These abscesses may break open spontaneously or be broken open on surfaces or during shearing.
-C. pseudotuberculosis can survive in soil for up to 8 months and contaminate bedding and indoor handling facilities for several weeks.
+Major bacterial spread occurs when superficial abscesses break open and release discharge that comes into contact by other animals during grooming or contaminates feed, water, and bedding that other animals consume.
 In horses, arthropod vectors are considered a significant source of infection.
 As vector patterns change with warming temperatures, C. pseudotuberculosis in horses is re-emerging in the United States.

 This bacterial species has caused occasional cases of infection in people who work closely with infected small ruminants, resulting in similar swellings of the lymph nodes in the neck and groin.
 The most likely route of infection is direct contact with the infected animal or its raw products.
-Therefore, mostly farm workers and animal health workers are at risk.